Sign your payments requests

 When you set up request signing, make sure to check for these common issues.

 • All signed headers sent with a request must be exactly as they were signed, with none missing.
-This is a lso the case for the Idempotency-Key header, which you must also send with exactly the same value both when generating the Signature, and when using it in the Payment request.
+So if you sign Idempotency-Key you must also send exactly the same value in the request.

 • Ensure the request body has no trailing newlines if it was not signed that way.

 • Ensure the public key and private key you are signing with match the KID (Public Key ID) in our Console.
-You can find your KID in Payments > Settings.
+You can find your KID by going to the Settings tab, then scrolling down to Payments settings.

 5. Test your request signing